OpenModelica/OpenModelica/UsersGuide/source/omedit.rst

        and ModelicaReference will always load even if user has removed them from the list of system libraries.

+-  *Load OpenModelica library on startup* – If true then OpenModelica package will be loaded when OMEdit is started.

 -  *User Libraries* – The list of user libraries/files that should be loaded every time OMEdit starts.